codewrite/dev.codewrite.co.uk/_posts/raspberrypi/2022-12-22-HASSConfigFiles.md

 ![COB Lights under Eaves](/assets/images/COBLightsInHASS/LightsUnderEaves.jpg)

-In this picture there are three lights, but in around the rest of the house there are about 15 in total on 4 different circuits.
+In this picture there are three lights, but around the rest of the house there are about 15 in total on 4 different circuits.
 I won't go into the detail here other than to say that there is a controller board up in the loft that uses a Wemos D1 mini which serves up a REST interface to turn the lights on and off.
 I did a presentation for the London Raspberry Pi group.
 The link to my GitHub page is here:

 [COBHouseLights github repo][COBLights Github Repo]